 “In Christ, there are no goodbyes.
 In Christ, there is no end“.
 Indeed, death is just a temporary separation with our loved ones.
 One day, we’ll be reunited with them in heaven.

 Amazing Grace (My Chains are Gone) by Chris Tomlin

 This is Chris Tomlin’s rendition of John Newton’s famed hymn.
 Although we often hear this song during Communion and worship, it’s also a fitting song to sing in funerals.
 God’s amazing grace lasts till death.

 Save a Place for Me by Matthew West

-Matthew West is being emphatic here.
+West is being emphatic here.
 He sings for a departed love one to “save a place for me” in heaven.

 With Hope by Steven Curtis Chapman

 This originally a parent’s song for a child taken away by death at an early age.
-“We had so many plans for you, we had so many dreams” but sometimes parents’ greatest treasure are taken away at an early age which is heart-wrenching indeed.
+“We had so many plans for you, we had so many dreams” but sometimes parents’ greatest treasure is taken away at an early age which is heart-wrenching indeed.
 But, we can always hope because in Christ, we’re going to see them again face to face.